 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and restricted cash.
-Cash and restricted cash are held with select major Canadian, Guyanese, Australian and Barbadian chartered banks, from which management believes the risk of loss to be minimal.
+The Company's credit risk is primarily attributable to cash and accounts receivable.
+Cash is held with select major Canadian, Australian, Peruvian and Barbadian chartered banks, from which management believes the risk of loss to be minimal.